Take Five : Keep calm and raise rates

 Add to that a surge in the government's borrowing costs to their highest since 2008 and the pressure that is putting on an already-struggling mortgage market and the central bank's position is looking unenviable.

-Markets show traders are placing an almost one-in-five chance the BoE will raise rates by half a point next week, up from near zero at the start of June.
+Markets show traders are placing an almost one-in-five chance the BoE will raise rates by half a point this week, up from a near zero probability at the start of June.
 Even if the bank raises by this much, will it do the trick?

 2/ECONOMIC CHECK UP